NAUMathStat/seminars/acgtSpring2015.md

 # Schedule Spring 2015 #

+Note that talks are listed in reverse chronological order.

+### Groups with all order subsets dividing the order of the group ###

+**Dates:** February 17, 2015

+**Speaker:** Bret Benesh (College of Saint Benedict & Saint John's University)

+**Abstract:** Consider the symmetric group $S_3$ acting on three letters.
+It has one element of order $1$, three elements of order $2$, and two elements of order $3$.
+Notice that for each order, the number of elements of that order (one, three, and two, respectively) divides the order of the group, which is $3!=6$.
+This is not always true, as there are two elements of order $3$ in $\mathbb{Z}_3$.
+Groups with this property are called ``perfect order subset groups,” or POS groups.
+We will discuss the basics of POS groups and some classification theorems about POS groups.

 ### Symmetries of tetravalent metacirculant graphs of type III ###

 **Dates:** February 3, February 10, 2015